Nandithh/M1_BoreMotorPicker_util/1_Requirements/README.md

    * Domestic consumers.

 ### How
-   * This motor picker can be used like a manual to choose motor based on our specifications.
+   * This motor picker can be used like a manual to choose motor of different brands.